vanshkharbanda93-alt/IMC_Prosperity_4/tutorial_round/README.md

 The strategy combines:

 - passive market making around fair value to capture the spread,
-- ticks based on weak inventory control,
+- weak inventory control,
-- cleanup logic -- when inventory becomes too one-sided sell/buy at fair value,
+- simple position management to avoid becoming too long or too short,
 - active taking when the market price is favourable relative to the fixed fair value.